 The 6G Network: Your Questions Answered

-As our demand for IoT devices and technological advances continues, so does the need for a faster wireless cellular technology to back it.
+As our demand for IoT devices and technological advances continues, a faster wireless cellular technology is needed to back it.
 5G may have just started, but that doesn’t mean we shouldn’t prepare for 6G.
 Looking into the future, the need for 6G will happen.
 Like what’s happening with 4G now, 5G will also reach its maximum potential, limiting future technology advancements.

 Because the 6th generation is just new to us, many questions surround the new wireless network.

 What is 6G?